 Remember that gluten could be in anything from salad dressing to chewing gum, so don’t assume a food is safe just because it doesn’t obviously contain flour.

 A high quality, truly all purpose gluten free flour is the essential ingredient to going gluten free, happily.
-A works-in-everything flour will allow you to make all your old favorite recipes again!
+My works-in-everything flour will allow you to make all your old favorite recipes again!

 If part of your family is going gluten free, everyone in the family should be eating gluten free meals at home together.